 - 1. The commercial invoice must include the following statement: - i.
 "These goods are being returned for maintenance under" - ii.
 Goods Made in the USA -- "HTS 9801.00.1012" - iii.
 Goods NOT made in the USA -- "HTS 9801.00.2500" - The commercial invoice must list items individually and include the fair market value of the item based on its present condition for customs purposes only. - 3.
 Please reference original Rice Lake commercial invoice number and date item was purchased if applicable. - Please note that failure to follow these procedures may cause delay and will certainly incur extra charges that will NOT be absorbed by Rice Lake.

-Return Shipments Outside the United States Other Than for Repair or Service Work Not Being Returned i.
-Goods Made in the USA -- "HTS 9801.00.1045"
+Return Shipments Outside the United States Other Than for Repair or Service Work Not Being Returned

 For shipment to the USA: